.aesthetic talk

 post production lemilestudios

-“My name comes from a boy who wanted change—that boy was me.
-I created a new identity to grow into who I truly wanted to be.”
+“My name comes from a boy who wanted change – that boy was me, Merdan Karatas.
+I created a new identity to achieve what no one believed in.”

 Caelian del’Mare speaks with Alban E. Smajli